 Be prepared to have your initial claim denied.
 In most cases, claims are denied at least twice before being approved at the hearing level by an Administrative Law Judge (ALJ).
 At your hearing (which you should attend with a legal representative), you will be able to make your case directly to the ALJ, who may also interview your doctors and psychiatrists before rendering his decision on your Social Security Disability case.

-The exact requirements regarding which mental illnesses qualify for Social Security Disability are not always clear.
-While some mental illnesses such as schizophrenia are very likely to result in accepted claims, other mental illnesses; such as bipolar disorder and depression; often require a significant amount of evidence demonstrating that your condition has not improved enough to allow you to find gainful employment, even after receiving care.
+The exact requirements regarding which mental health conditions qualify for Social Security Disability are not always clear.
+While some mental health conditions such as schizophrenia are very likely to result in accepted claims, other mental health conditions; such as bipolar disorder and depression; often require a significant amount of evidence demonstrating that your condition has not improved enough to allow you to find gainful employment, even after receiving care.